How do I apply for an exchange to Nipissing University

 What are the study periods at Nipissing University

-Nipissing Univeristy offers three study semesters.
+Nipissing University offers three study semesters.
 However, the majority of classes are offered during the Fall and Winter semesters.
-Exchange students can study for 1 or 2 semesters during the fall and winter semesters of for the full year, typically September to April.
+Exchange students can study for 1 or 2 semesters during the fall and winter, typically September to April.
 Degree students can study all year, however most programs start in the Fall semester.

 - Fall Semester – September to December

 - Spring Semester – May to August

 Note: the exact start and end dates, including exam period, vary for each academic year.

 When will I be notified of my acceptance?